matsuda-slab/YOLO_ZYNQ_MASTER/README.md

 ### 2. Synthesize and create IP
 In this directory run `make`.
-Some minites later, core IPs for YOLO will be created automatically.
+Some minutes later, core IPs for YOLO will be created automatically.
 You will find those IPs in 'ip' directory.

 ### Reference